History of origami: Modern designs and innovations

-Friedrich Fröbel, inventor of the kindergartens, recognized paper binding, he was weaving, folding, and cutting as teaching aids for child development during the early 19th century.
+Friedrich Fröbel — the inventor of kindergarten — recognized paper binding, weaving, folding, and cutting as teaching aids for child development during the early 19th century.
 As the kindergarten system spread throughout Europe and into the rest of the world, it brought with it the small colored squares that we know of today as origami paper.

 The modernization of Japan began during the Meiji era, when the first kindergarten in Japan was established in 1875 and origami began to be used as part of early childhood education in Japan.
 The kindergarten's 1877 regulations listed 25 activities, including origami subjects.
 Shōkokumin (小国民), a magazine for boys, frequently published articles on origami.
 Origami Zusetsu (折紙図説), published in 1908, clearly distinguished ceremonial origami from recreational origami.
 These books and magazines carried both the traditional Japanese style of origami and the style inspired by Fröbel.

 Josef Albers, the father of modern color theory and minimalistic art, taught origami and paper folding in the 1920s and 30s at the famous Bauhaus design school.
 His methods, which involved sheets of round paper that were folded into spirals and curved shapes, have influenced modern origami artists like Kunihiko Kasahara.

 The work of Akira Yoshizawa, of Japan, a creator of origami designs and a writer of books on origami, inspired a modern renaissance of the craft.
 He invented the process and techniques of wet-folding and set down the initial set of symbols for the standard Yoshizawa-Randlett system that Robert Harbin and Samuel Randlett later improved upon.
 His work was promoted through the studies of Gershon Legman as published in the seminal books of Robert Harbin's Paper Magic and more so in Secrets of the Origami Masters which revealed the wide world of paper folding in the mid-1960s.

 Modern origami has attracted a worldwide following, with ever more intricate designs and new techniques.
 One of these techniques is 'wet-folding,' the practice of dampening the paper somewhat during folding to allow the finished product to hold shape better.
 Variations such as modular origami, also known as unit origami, is a process where many origami units are assembled to form an often decorative whole.

 Complex origami models normally require thin, strong paper or tissue foil for successful folding.
 These lightweight materials allow for more layers before the model becomes impractically thick.
 Modern origami has broken free from the traditional linear construction techniques of the past, and models are now frequently wet-folded or constructed from materials other than paper and foil.
 With popularity, a new generation of origami creators has experimented with crinkling techniques and smooth-flowing designs used in creating realistic masks, animals, and other traditional artistic themes.